 Many people in Oklahoma use their personal vehicles as their main form of transportation.
 But sadly, some of these people will lose their vehicles after falling behind on their monthly payments.

 Not having a car can make it difficult to get to work, run errands, drive your kids to school, or seek medical treatment.
 Fortunately, there are ways to stop vehicle repossession before it completely disrupts your life.
-If you are in danger of losing your personal vehicle, it’s important to contact the vehicle possession attorneys at Mitchell & Hammond to discuss your legal options.
+If you are in danger of losing your personal vehicle, it's important to contact the vehicle possession attorneys at Hammond Law Firm to discuss your legal options.

 If you are still making payments on your vehicle, you need to understand when your lender is legally allowed to repossess your car.
 Lenders in Oklahoma can repossess your vehicle whenever you fail to honor the terms of the loan agreement.
 In Oklahoma, lenders will not have to go through the court in order to take possession of your vehicle.
 They are allowed to repossess your vehicle as long as they do not disrupt the peace or violate any laws while doing so.
 Furthermore, they are not obligated to notify you of their plan to repossess the car.